timescale/docs/timescaledb/tutorials/grafana/create-dashboard-and-panel.md

 Take a look at the `SELECT` portion of this query.
 First, bucket the results into one day groupings using the `time_bucket` function.
-If you set the `Format` of a Grafana panel to be `Time series`, for use in the graph panel for example, then the query must return a column named `time` that returns either a SQL `datetime` or any numeric datatype representing a Unix epoch.
+If you set the `Format` of a Grafana panel to be `Time series`, for use in the graph panel for example, then the query must return a column named `time` that returns either an SQL `datetime` or any numeric datatype representing a Unix epoch.

 So, part 1 of this new query is modified so that the output of the `time_bucket`